 There are four critical sections in the GSM Power Amplifier Control Loop.
-The class-C $R{\rm F}$ power amplifier provides amplification of the $R{\rm F}$ signal.
-A directional coupler couples small amount of $R{\rm F}$ energy from the output of the $R{\rm F}$ P. A. to an envelope detector diode.
+The class-C $\rm R_F$ power amplifier provides amplification of the $\rm R_F$ signal.
+A directional coupler couples small amount of $\rm R_F$ energy from the output of the $\rm R_F$ P. A. to an envelope detector diode.
 The detector diode senses the signal level and rectifies it to a DC level to indicate the signal strength at the antenna.
 An op-amp is used as an error amplifier to process the diode voltage and ramping voltage.
 This loop control the power amplifier gain via the op-amp and forces the detector diode voltage and ramping voltage to be equal.
 Power control is accomplished by changing the ramping voltage.

-The LMV710 and LMV711 are well suited as an error amplifier in this application.
-The LMV711 has an extra shutdown pin to switch the op-amp to shutdown mode.
-In shutdown mode, the LMV711 consumes very low current and provides a ground voltage to the power amplifier control pin $V{\rm PC}.$ Therefore, the power amplifier can be turned off to save battery life.
+The LMV710, LMV711 and LMV715 are well suited as an error amplifier in this application.
+The LMV711 and LMV715 have an extra shutdown pin to switch the op-amp to shutdown mode.
+In shutdown mode, the LMV711 and LMV715 consume very low current.
+The LMV711 provides a ground voltage to the power amplifier control pin $V{\rm PC}$ .
+Therefore, the power amplifier can be turned off to save battery life.
+The LMV715 output will be "tri-stated" when in shutdown.